-- The entire process takes about 30 days for the composting process to be complete, the bodies are covered with wood chips and aerated. - 2) The manner in which the decedent and the compost will be transferred to the family and redeposited. - 3) Once the process is complete there is approximately "1.5 2" cubic yard of compost, including the decedent's remains could weigh in excess of 1,000 2,000 pounds, for example, a cubic yard of soil weighs 2,000 pounds that will need to be delivered to, or taken by, the family.
-Due to the sensitivities associated with the care and handling of remains, HFCA believes that greater darity needs to be provided regarding the entire process, the nature of the providers, and how the decedent's remains will be transported upon leaving the compost facility.
+- 1) The entire process takes about 30 days for the composting process to be complete, the bodies are covered with wood chips and aerated. - 2) Once the process is complete there is approximately "1.5 2" cubic yard of compost, including the decedent's remains could weigh in excess of 1,000 2,000 pounds, for example, a cubic yard of soil weighs 2,000 pounds that will need to be delivered to, or taken by, the family.
+Due to the sensitivities associated with the care and

+- handling of remains, HFCA believes that greater clarity needs to be provided regarding the entire process, the nature of the providers, and how the decedent's remains will be transported upon leaving the compost facility. - 3) The manner in which the decedent and the compost will be transferred to the family and redeposited.